Mbohli Donald Khan

 Technical Advisor to Apas (Ape Assistance Cameroon) – agroforestry training school.

 Socio-economics, and the impacts of conservation and development interventions on local communities.

 I obtained a bachelor’s degree in environmental science from University of Buea Cameroon in 2005.
-I joined PGS in 2006 as the development coordinator, mostly coordinating conservation and developmental activities in the different field sites.
-While doing this, I registered into an online master’s degree program in Project Management at the Atlantic International University USA where I obtained master’s degree in project management.
+I joined PGS in 2006 as the development coordinator, mostly coordinating conservation and developmental activities at the different field sites.
+While doing this, I registered for an online master’s degree programme in Project Management at the Atlantic International University USA where I obtained a master’s degree in project management.
 In 2012, I was appointed in-country coordinator of PGS and Awely.

 Tagg N, Maddison N, Dupain J, McGilchrist L, Mouamfon M, McCabe G, Ngo Badjeck MM, Tchouankep M, Mbohli D, Epanda MA, Ransom C, Fa JE (2018) A zoo-led study of the great ape bushmeat commodity chain in Cameroon.
 International Zoo Yearbook.
 52: 1-12; DOI:10.1111/izy.12175.

 Eva Avila, Tagg N, Manfred A. Epanda, Donald Mbohli, Inge Luyten, Eva Avila, Nikki Tagg, Jacob Willie, Miguel Ángel Farfán, J. Mario Vargas, Wagner Bonat, Jef Dupain, Luc Tedonzong, Martine Peeters (2017) Interpreting long-term trends in bushmeat harvest in southeast Cameroon.
 Acta Oecologica (in press), 1-9.